-The Public Sector Commission is committed to promoting government qualifications as a means of developing public administration capabilities.
+The Public Sector Commission is committed to promoting government qualifications as a means of developing public administration and public sector specific specialisation capabilities.

 Enabling public sector employees to gain a government qualification formally recognises the learning they acquire throughout their career, while addressing any skills and knowledge gaps.